shrutishinde7/Smart-Issue-Reporting-System/README.md

 # Smart Community Issue Reporting System

-A full-stack web application for citizens to report community issues with GPS location, AI categorization, and real-time admin management.
+> A full-stack web application for citizens to report community issues with GPS location, AI categorization, and real-time admin management.
 Built for smart cities and civic engagement.

+## Problem Statement

+Urban communities often face challenges in reporting and managing local issues such as potholes, broken streetlights, and sanitation problems.
+Traditional reporting methods are inefficient, leading to delayed responses and unresolved issues.
+There is a need for a streamlined, user-friendly platform that enables citizens to report issues easily while providing administrators with tools to manage and resolve them effectively.

+## Solution

+Jagruk is a web application that allows citizens to report local issues with GPS-tagged locations and AI-powered categorization.
+The platform features an interactive map for visualizing reported issues, a dashboard for administrators to track and manage reports, and community voting to prioritize resolutions.
+Built with React, Node.js, and MongoDB, the system integrates services like Appwrite for authentication, Cloudinary for image handling, and OpenRouter AI for issue categorization.

 ## Features